What to Expect: Your Guide to MAC Lung Disease Treatment

 Other treatments and therapies

-Airway clearance techniques are also helpful to clear out mucus before or during treatment.
+Airway clearance techniques are also helpful to clear out mucus before or during treatment for MAC.
 These may include:1,5

 - Chest physical therapy